BUDDHA HOUSE CENTRE FOR ADVANCED BUDDHIST STUDIES INC.

-(including alterations approved at the Annual General Meeting on 27 November 2005)
+(Including alterations approved at the Annual General Meetings on 29 November 2005 and 19 November 2006)

 The name of the association is Buddha House Centre for Advanced Buddhist Studies Inc., hereinafter referred to as Buddha House.